Data-driven marketing has never been simple, but lately it’s gotten downright messy.

 “Household data is valuable because it’s built upon self-declared interests and passions,” says Joshua Lowcock, President of Quad Media.
 “If you pay money to subscribe to a running magazine, you’re interested in running.
 We start with a single source of truth, which is the home.
 Then we find the person and then we attach interests and passions back to the home.”

 Another advantage of household-centric data: It covers the vast majority of U.S. consumers.
-The data in Quad’s data stack touches 89% of all U.S. households and 78% of the total U.S. population.
+The data in Quad’s data stack touches 92% of all U.S. households and 97% of the adult U.S. population.
 (By comparison, 68% of U.S. adults say they use Facebook even occasionally, according to the Pew Research Center.)
 Across any given 18-month period, Quad’s data stack contains more than 3 billion validated/revalidated data points to anchor addressability for any marketer targeting any consumer segment.

 For marketers whose data-marketing strategies may have been blown off course amidst the Great Data Upheaval, consumer data that’s anchored to a tangible reality — the household — changes everything.